roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/OSS volumes/Mount a statically provisioned OSS volume.md

 6. Verify that the file still exists after the pod is deleted.

-    1. Run the following command to quey the pod that is recreated.
+    1. Run the following command to query the pod that is recreated.

         ```
         kubectl get pod